 I did not get to where I am today holding back.
 If you know me, you know I’m an open book.
 As honest as they come.
 I’ve made decisions I’m proud of, and some that bring me guilt, shame, and yes, even regret.
 And while this writing may make you feel a lot of “feels”, this was a story I felt I needed to tell to continue on in my business and propel it forward in a direction I feel most proud of, and confident in.

 I remember the first time I questioned controlled crying.
 Like really questioned it.
 I believed it to be a good method to use to get a child to sleep when I had an infant.
-That's because I really fucking needed to sleep.
+That’s because I REALLY needed to sleep.
 It worked.
 And I was grateful.
 I got my life back.
 A little piece of me I was really longing for.. lost in the abyss that is postpartum life.
 I began to feel like me again.
-I was also convinced that I had given myself and her the “gift of sleep”, and that I had done a good thing by teaching my baby to “self-soothe”.
+I was also convinced that I had given myself and my child the “gift of sleep”, and that I had done a good thing by teaching my baby to “self-soothe”.

 And in true Lara form, this brought me to the library.
 Where I then checked out every toddler sleep book that exists, and began to dive a little deeper.

 Now I am not an advocate for NOT allowing our children to cry.
 In fact, I encourage quite the opposite.
-I believe that we should meet all of our children’s needs, and then if there are some tears to be had - fine.
+I believe that we should meet all of our children’s needs, and then if there are some tears to be had – fine.
+They should have them.
 This is part of a normal, healthy emotional release, and you can read more of my thoughts on crying here.
 But, I believe tears can be in the arms of a loving caregiver, or the presence of a parent sitting beside, hand on chest, telling their child they are there for them.
 Or in my case that night, singing “on top of spaghetti” at the top of my lungs because I really had no other way to get that child to sleep.

 I’ve learned a lot in my work with families.
 I’ve always attracted a “gentler” crowd, and through families asking for something totally different, I learned a lot.
 People wanted to move slower.
 They wanted to connect more deeply with their child.
 And they wanted options.
 Caring as much as I do about the clients I serve, I tried to find these for everyone who asked.
 And in doing so, I found myself a whole new repertoire of skills.